 The event is expected to draw 350 runners ranging from casual athletes to experienced ultra-runners.
 The event is set within a unique venue with high quality trails around a 50-acre pond.
 The course will be marked with fluorescent light sticks, ground flags and signal fires.

 All proceeds benefit the Amherst Land Trust.
+The trust protects rural, scenic, and open-space lands for future generations.

 This race is USATF Sanctioned and part of The Trail Runner Trophy Series.